MarielHamson/APlaceToGo/planning.md

 1:00-1:30 tried to fix sign out bug

-3:45- : styling buttons and main page
+3:45- : 5:00 styling buttons and main page

+7:15 - 10:45 tried something new with bathroom ID to create a different route in order to get the brand logo to redirect correctly.
+Didn't work so reverted.